section menu

 Treatment: Candidates will be expected to provide a reasonable and appropriate plan for medical and surgical management of patients with the conditions depicted or described.

-Detailed information about the viva voce related procedure and schedule is sent to all candidates after registration for the examination.
+Detailed information about the viva voce/ clinical cases related procedure and schedule is sent to all candidates after registration for the examination.

 Subscribe to our updates & instant alerts | Enter email below